jamall-mahmoudi-dev/Image-to-Text-Embeddings/README.md

 Each image is processed using the BLIP model, generating a short and accurate textual description.

-Example: For an image of a car, the output might be "a white Nissan SUV with a black rim".
+Example: For an image of a car, the output might be `a white Nissan SUV with a black rim`.

 Embedding: